American Legion Vermilion Post 29

 Post 29 invited the Veterans from the local Parish Assisted Living facilities.
 Unknown to us was that other ceremonies had been scheduled at some of the facilities at the same time.
 This will become a yearly event and I intend to develop a roster of our Veterans in the Parish homes for A Wall of Honor on this page .

-Cooks for the day were L to R Donald Domingue, Jeffery Cessac, Earl Fontenot, and Neal Horaist
+Some of our cooks- L to R Donald Domingue, Jeffery Cessac, Earl Fontenot, and Neal Horaist

 Memorial Day 2013